crodier/software-blog/_posts/2023-09-22-message-formats.md

 multiple message formats and technologies in use in your shop - and helps you standardize on one preferred standard.

-Using a standard for messaging in an organziation reduces the engineering cost along with improving code.
+Using a standard for messaging reduces the engineering cost along with improving code.

-The importance of this discussion is what led Google to invent Protobufs and to also mandate that it be the primary message format.
-Further, there is one project of Protobufs where one set of messages are defined.
+The importance of this discussion led Google to invent Protobufs and mandate it as the primary message format.

+Importantly across Google,
+a single project of Protobufs defines the business domain.

-This makes it easy to add a field or change the domain model as your business evolves.
+This centralization allows engineers to field or change the domain model as your business evolves, and *it changes in only one place.*

+I discuss this importance in [Domain Model](2023-09-17-domain-model-importance.md)

+One could argue (one does)
+.. this combination of approaches is critical to Google's success;
-I discuss this importance in [Domain Model](2023-09-17-domain-model-importance.md) The combination of using Protobufs for everything along with Domain Model being enforced across all systems is one important factor in the overall success of Google.
+of 1) using Protobufs for everything, along with 2) Domain Model being enforced across all systems.

 To handle this problem outside of Google we must read and appreciate these concerns.

 There are many subtleties which are difficult to grok at face value.

-The hope is this article has cleared up the conversation and the important pieces, and highlighted the critical subtleties.
+The combination of these domain model along with the correct message format is paramount to an expert software engineering practice.

+Together they solve two key problems having an exponential effect;
-The combination of these two discussions is a powerful organization technique for building enterprise software systems, from both a message efficiency format but more importantly an engineering cost and productivity perspective.
+ both a message efficiency format but more importantly an engineering cost and productivity perspective.

 You get compile time safety and much faster system performance